santi1110/bd-KindlePublishingService/README.md

 implementation of the service described in the document.

 Carefully read the design document and refer back to it while working on the tasks.

+#### Remember: U.P.E.R

+Examine the folders in the starter project to be sure you are familair with their contents.
+Everything you need to start the project, create/populate your DynamoDB tables has been provided.

 ## Project Preparedness Tasks